krzysztoftalar/ContactBook/README.md

   </connectionStrings>
 ```

+3. In tables AddressType and PhoneNumberType enter any data.

-3. Build and run the solution.
+4. Build and run the solution.

 ## License